LeoFuchs/SeSG/README.md

 **Note**: This is a research algorithm, susceptible to errors and imperfections.

 ### Repository Structure
 This is the directory structure.
-In summary, there is a folder with the results of the quasi-experiment (complete-results), a folder with the output of the execution (exits), a folder with the input files of the execution (files-qgs) and the codes that form the SeSG.
+In summary, there is a folder with the results of the experiment (complete-results), a folder with the output of the execution (exits), a folder with the input files of the execution (files-qgs) and the codes that form the SeSG.

 ```bash
 ├── SeSG